sgmurphy/wordpress-plugins/yith-woocommerce-ajax-navigation/readme.txt

 * Scroll-to-top option in mobile devices and/or desktop
 * SEO options (Activate/deactivate the indexing of the generated URLs in search engines for the filter operation of the plugin) (New!)
 * Beautiful & modern design, suitable for each kind of shop or theme
+* Performance enhancements: lazy load filters and paginate terms in AJAX to reduce initial page loading time (New!)

 See it in action here: